Let’s make a difference together

 It’s important that our staff feel able to raise concerns about patient safety and let us know when we need to improve services.
 We have a number of ways in which staff can do this.

+On 22 March 2018 we published our first gender pay report.
 The Equality Act 2010 introduces a statutory requirement to produce information outlining details of any gender pay differences that exist within an organisation.
 From April 2018 public, private and voluntary sector organisations with 250 or more employees are required to report on their gender pay gaps.
-The information is sourced from the Electronic Staff Record System (ESR), which holds our employee data.
-The information has also been submitted to the Governments Gender Pay Gap reporting portal.
+The report is based on a snapshot date of 31 March 2017.

 Was this information useful?
 Please let us know by clicking here.